Presentation of wooden houses

 • heat-treated wood panelling.

-The roofing was also worked on in the factory, but not entirely, the trusses being assembled on site.
+The roof was also worked on in the factory, but not completely, the trusses were assembled on site.
 Structure:

 • OSB board